inhandnet/InGateway-sdk-EN/MobiusPi-Python-QuickStart-EN.md

 #### 1.1.4 Update the software version

-If you want to get the latest MobiusPi and its functional characteristics, contact Customer Services.
+If you want to get the latest MobiusPi and its functional characteristics, please visit the [Resource](https://www.inhandnetworks.com/downlist/cid-148/).
 To update the software version, see the following links:

 - [Update the IG501 software version](http://manual.ig.inhandnetworks.com/en/latest/IG501-Quick-Start-Manual.html#update-the-software)
 - [Update the IG502 software version](http://manual.ig.inhandnetworks.com/en/latest/IG502-Quick-Start-Manual.html#update-the-software)